 Please select the appropriate form below:

-Proposals are reviewed by a regional review team, and presenters will be notified about course acceptance status by mid to late February.
+Proposals are reviewed by a regional review team, and presenters will be notified about course acceptance status by late January.